 COORDINATE SYSTEM SPECIFICATIONS

 Specifying (1) the frame origin of the Cartesian axes, (2) the reference direction, and (3) the reference plane (or its normal direction, the z axis direction) is sufficient to define a coordinate frame unambiguously.
-Frame origins are generally either (1) the center of mass of a participant (spacecraft, ground station, etc.), (2) the center of mass of a natural body, (3) the center of mass of a set of bodies (referred to as the barycenter), or (4) the object position on orbit at each given time for local frame.
+Frame origins are generally either (1) a point defined on a participant (examples are the center of mass of a spacecraft, The location of a ground station, etc.), (2) the center of mass of a natural body, (3) the center of mass of a set of bodies (referred to as the barycenter), or (4) the object position on orbit at each given time for local frames.
 Other frame origins are possible for special purposes; for some applications, e.g., most attitude determination applications, the frame origin is unnecessary.
 For this discussion, the origin will remain constant over time.
 The reference direction and reference plane normal are vectors that can be defined in one of these ways:

 point to a fixed direction in inertial space (e.g., toward a quasar);